kohana/coding-standards/README.md

 	sudo pear channel-discover pear.kohanaframework.org
 	sudo pear install kohana/PHP_CodeSniffer_Standards_Kohana

+## Installation - Composer

+Add the package to the development dependencies in your project's composer.json

+    {
+        "require-dev": {
+            "kohana/coding-standards": "*",
+        }
+    }

+Run `composer --dev update` to update your composer.lock file and install the package.
+The sniffs will be installed in `vendor/kohana/coding-standards` in your project root directory.

 ## Installation - If you intened to make changes to the sniff's

 If you want the standard to be available system wide you can symlink them into the code sniffer dir like so: